+Give a similar example of how unlicensed bands in ISM allowed for the proliferation of today’s WIFI, and how in the future, capacity and coverage may require future license holders to collaborate and cooperate with network operators of unlicensed spectrum.
+There should be sufficient flexilbity that today’s mmWave spectrum holders should be allowed to implement Wi-Fi like service if they felt the business demand or unmet need was there, and similarly, the FCC should encourage the development of mmWave equipment through more spectrum licenses and more unlicensed spectrum blocks (5 to 10 GHz for each ) in the near future.

-Where there are incumbent fixed service area licensees, we believe the path for timely implementation is to give them the rights for mobile transmissions in their service area, subject to a buildout requirement.
-While this raises the possibility of “unjust enrichment”, it is much more timely than the alternative of having separate mobile and fixed licensees in the same service area and same spectrum.
+Where there are incumbent fixed service area licensees, we believe the path for timely implementation is to give them the rights for mobile transmissions as well as Wi-Fi like coverage, in addition to backhaul or fixed point-to-point, in their service area, subject to a buildout requirement.
+While this raises the possibility of “unjust enrichment”, it can result in more rational planning than the alternative of having separate mobile and fixed licensees in the same service area and same spectrum who must coordinate over time.
 The resulting marketplace forces will facilitate licensee decision making to determine the appropriate sharing details much faster than detailed FCC rulemaking would.

-The small wavelengths involved allows much more directional antennas for reasonable antenna sizes than at lower bands.

-In addition, atmospheric absorption and poor diffraction over obstacles limits undesired power received at other users, much more so than at lower frequencies
+The small wavelengths involved encourages the use of directional transmission, because antenna sizes have to be smaller at higher frequencies/smaller wavelengths..
+This implies that transmissions will tend to be noise limited rather than interference limited – a major departure from today’s CMR services.
+The ability to electrically steer beams with great accuracy is a powerful technological capability that previous mobile and WiFi networks have not been able to exploit due to much larger wavelengths and thus much smaller gain (broader radiation pattern) antennas.In addition, atmospheric absorption and poor diffraction over obstacles limits undesired power received at other users, much more so than at lower frequencies